Nodes-Astro/Clash-of-Nodes-Madara---Karnot-Appchains-Challenge/README.md

 #### Change your app id 0 to Avail app id

-#### Create a PR to Register Your Appchain: For your appchain to be recognized in the Clash of Nodes campaign, you must register it by submitting a pull request in the avail-campaign-listing repository.
-The PR should include a JSON configuration file named "your uid".json with the following structure:
+## Create a PR to Register Your Appchain

 ##### Generate a random uid from here first: (This id is only for pr different than Avail app id)
 https://www.uuidgenerator.net/